 - Relationships that last a lifetime.
 We know our customers and care about them as individuals.
 In every interaction with us, they should feel understood, recognized, and supported through their financial journey.

 - Expertise and guidance to help our customers make confident decisions.
 We provide guidance and options so that customers can make informed choices.

 - Going the extra mile to do what’s right.
-We put the interests of customers and communities first in all we do.
-We come through for them so they know we are there in good times and bad.
-We work to make their lives easier.
+We must put the interests of customers and communities first in all we do.
+We must come through for them so they know we are there in good times and bad.
+We must work to make their lives easier.

 Our customers depend on us to help them succeed on their financial journey.
 Our team members are the Wells Fargo brand and the foundation of our brand’s success.

 Our stagecoach symbolizes our strength and stability, and it’s recognized worldwide.
 It says to our customers, “We’ve been here for more than 160 years, and we’ll be here for you in the future, too.”
 It reinforces the essence of our brand, “Together we’ll go far.”
 We’re one of only about a dozen U.S. public companies of that vintage that’s still in its founding business under its founding name.